 Single seating, Covid compliant seating plan

 This layout opts for individual or single chair seating, meaning that now we are striving to maintain a 6 ft distance between individual diners rather than groups.
 While this option is the safest for your customers, especially those who are not part of the same household, it’s less than ideal.
-Not only do you end up with the least amount of usable seats, you could also end up with frustrated diners should you have to split up families and having them dine at separate tables.
+Not only do you end up with the least amount of usable restaurant chairs, you could also end up with frustrated diners should you have to split up families and having them dine at separate tables.
 Individual seating is wasteful especially when you have large tables aimed at accommodating 5 or more diners.
 It could however be a reassuring setup for those who are more timid about dining out and will see your individual seating as a safer location compared to those opting for group seating.
 Available seats: 183

 Mixed seating, Covid compliant seating plan